 Therefore, it’s recommended to close all the unnecessary running apps in the background before playing games.
 You can do this by opening your task manager and look for power-consuming background running apps.
 Right-click each icon and close it.

-If you are Google Chrome user then make sure to close the chrome before opening the game, closing chrome doesn’t mean just X it out but also close the background tasks of Google Chrome.
+If you are a Google Chrome user then make sure to close the chrome before opening the game, closing chrome doesn’t mean just X it out but also closing the background tasks of Google Chrome.

 You can do it from Task manager by opening the detailed view or open Chrome and go to task manager of Google Chrome and kill all the background tasks then X out the Chrome.

 To do this Go to Chrome Menu then More Tools and click Task Manager.

 Select the background tasks and hit End Process.